 Find Indices of Stable Mountains - Problem

-A mountain is considered stable if the mountain immediately before it has a height strictly greater than a given
+A mountain is called stable if the mountain just before it (if it exists) has a height strictly greater than threshold.

 Input & Output